marcel-sl/oppia/EmbeddingYourExploration.md

 ### Integration with particular platforms ###

-We also have support for integration with platforms such as [Course Builder](https://code.google.com/p/course-builder/).
-More information can be found in the `integrations` subdirectory of the [Oppia source code](https://code.google.com/p/oppia/source/browse/#git%2Fintegrations).
+We also have support for integration with platforms such as OpenEdX and Google Sites.
+More information can be found in the `integrations` subdirectory of the [Oppia source code](https://github.com/oppia/oppia/tree/master/integrations).

 ### Event hooks (optional) ###